What Is the Contention Ratio?

 ISP can maintain any contention ratio, it is not fixed, but most of them share similarly.

 Contention ratio isn’t killing our internet but making things a way affordable to us.
-Except businesses, and corporates not everyone need superfast and 100% uptime guarantee, so ISP share those costly connection into multiple shared connections for home users.
+Except businesses, and corporates not everyone need superfast and 100% uptime guarantee, so ISP share this costly connection into multiple shared connections for home users, so common man don’t have to break his bank for simple internet access.

-The way you are getting the internet on your premises also a noticeable thing.
-If you are getting your connectivity by fiber optics then there is no negative sign of contention ratio, but if you are getting your internet via other sources like copper, satellite, or wireless then there will be some performance downsides are other mediums aren’t capable of handling as many as data channels of fiber optics.
+If you are getting your connectivity by fiber optics then there is no negative sign of contention ratio, but if you are getting your internet via other sources like copper, satellite, or wireless then there will be some performance downsides as other mediums aren’t capable of handling as many as data channels like fiber optics.

 This is all, if you have any question or query in your mind let us know in the comments.